Walk up Carrauntoohil - the highest peak in Ireland

 - Leave our Mountain Leaders to take care of the navigation and logistics while you have time to enjoy the scenery and the trail.

-We’ll head out into Killarney for dinner at 8pm, where we’ll give you a full briefing about the next day’s adventures.
-Then it’s your choice whether to stay out and enjoy the nightlife, pack your walking bag, or relax with a hot drink back at the hostel!
+Tonight we’ll head out into Killarney for a welcome dinner and possibly the chance to sample some of the black stuff.
+It’s your choice whether to stay out and enjoy the nightlife, pack your walking bag, or relax with a hot drink back at the hostel!

-After an 8am breakfast we’ll prepare our packed lunches and head out to the start of our day walk, the mighty Carrauntoohil.
+After breakfast we’ll prepare our packed lunches and head out to the start of our day walk, the mighty Carrauntoohil.

 The route we’ll be walking is known as the Caher route, which is more pleasant and differs from the usual walkers path of ‘The Devil’s Ladder’, which has become eroded and relatively unsafe over the years.